-FraudScope, an enterprise SaaS platform aimed at reducing healthcare billing claims fraud, waste, and abuse, announced that it has raised $1.5 million in seed round funding from Spider Capital, GRA Venture Fund, TechSquare Labs, Mosley Ventures and others.
+FraudScope (now Codoxo), an enterprise SaaS platform aimed at reducing healthcare billing claims fraud, waste, and abuse, announced that it has raised $1.5 million in seed round funding from Spider Capital, GRA Venture Fund, TechSquare Labs, Mosley Ventures and others.
 Spider Capital and GRA Venture Fund were co-leads of the round.
 The company will use the funds to scale customer acquisition and expand product development.

 Healthcare fraud in the US is estimated to be $270 billion every year.
 Healthcare scams are constantly evolving, and current detection techniques and whistleblowers only uncover a small fraction of this.
 This increases the country’s healthcare costs to hospitals, insurance companies and the government.
 This burden then translates to higher costs for US taxpayers and increased consumer insurance premiums.